rav3ndust/i3-r3/README.md

 You're of course more than free to contribute to my fork, but if you want to check out more information about contributing to the OG i3, please see [CONTRIBUTING.md](.github/CONTRIBUTING.md).

 If you like **wiredWM** and feel some burning desire to help fund it, please direct your contributions towards the parent project, **i3**.
-WIthout it, this project would not be able to exist!
+Without it, this project would not be able to exist!

 *close the world, enter the nExt* ;)